 - Anderson House is wheelchair accessible.

 Tours of Anderson House for groups of ten or more visitors require reservations.
-Groups are limited to forty-five visitors, due to space constraints in some rooms.
+Groups are limited to fifty-six visitors, due to space constraints in some rooms.
 Group tours are not reserved until confirmed in writing by the museum.

 - Tours are available in some foreign languages or with a sign language interpreter, upon request.